How to Prepare for a Video Interview

 Recruitment is changing

 It’s evident that a lot of things about recruiting are changing— and it’s all happening rapidly.
 Organisations are pivoting to virtual recruiting so they can continue to vet candidates from a safe distance.
 Video interviews are a natural fit for any team’s online talent acquisition strategy.
-Which is why it is essential to know how to prepare for a video interview.
+This is why it is essential to know how to prepare for a video interview.

 While the perks are apparent right now, as people are turning to video conferencing tools for everything from fitness routines to school classes, we know the trend of the video job interview isn’t going to fade any time soon.
 Even once the health crisis ends, organisations will continue to use video interviews to save time and money while engaging with candidates both near and far.
 A year from now, many of us will be wondering why video interviews had not become a standard practice much earlier!